 a procedure for review and practice of the plan (which should be done regularly).

-While incident response focus on damage control, incident recovery focus on the process of returning to normal operation.
+While incident response focusses on damage control, incident recovery focusses on the process of returning to normal operation.
 Incident recovery is often referred to as disaster recovery.

 An incident recovery plan should at least include:

-check lists of tasks to complete before starting recovery.
+check lists of tasks to complete before starting recovery;

-a list of prioritized actions for restoration of systems and services.
+a list of prioritized actions for restoration of systems and services;

-a “plan-do-check-act” methodology to ensure correct restoration.
+a “plan-do-check-act” methodology to ensure correct restoration; and